 Plugin to control two servos attached to a camera gimbal to control motion.

-Here is a simple plugin to control two servos using the OctoPrint Control tab.
-It has been programmed in conjuction with a camera gimbal mount design I published on Thingiverse here.
+Here is a growing plugin you can use to easily control multiple servo motors using the octoprint interface.
+It has been programmed in conjuction with a camera gimbal mount design iFrostizz published on Thingiverse here.

 It utilizes the SimpleApiPlugin from Octoprint in order to send commands to the GPIO pins.